John-kurian-03/DBMS-MINI-PROJECT/README.md

 # DBMS-MINI-PROJECT
-Project on CRISIS SHELTER MANAGEMENT using html, css, javascript as frontend and python and flask as backend
+Project on CRISIS SHELTER MANAGEMENT

+html, css, javascript as frontend python and flask as backend